Page 5 — Prompt Flow & Agents

 - Orchestration Agent receives the question

-- It checks Universal Instructions for global rules
+- It checks Universal Instructions (Memory tab) for global rules

-- It routes to MetaData Analysis to find relevant tables
+- If not cached, it routes to MetaData Analysis to find relevant tables

-- MetaData Analysis checks the Metadata tab and finds
+- MetaData Analysis checks the Metadata tab (including Use Case Summary) and finds

-customers,subscriptionstables - The system checks the Analytics Catalog and finds a "Customer Churn" concept definition
+customers,subscriptionstables - The system checks the Concepts tab and finds a "Customer Churn" concept definition

 - It checks Few-Shots for similar questions that have been answered before